Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 25 And Barnabas and Saul returned from Jerusalem when they had completed their service, bringing with them John, whose other name was Mark.

-Though Herod was angry with the people of Tyre and Sidon, who he assumed were responsible for freeing Peter.
+Though Herod was angry with the people of Tyre and Sidon, who he assumed was responsible for freeing Peter.
 Being dependent on Herod for their food, the people asked the King for forgiveness, an on an appointed day, following a speech from the King, proclaimed Herod as a god.

 The word of God increased and multiplied, with Barnabas and Saul returning from Jerusalem, bringing with them John, who was also called by the name Mark.